Flipkart vs Amazon India Interview: Two Very Different Tests

 Write your LP stories before you touch a LeetCode problem.
 This is the part candidates skip, and it's the part that kills them.

-For each of the 16 Leadership Principles, write a specific story from your work history in STAR format.
-Your goal is five to six strong stories that can flex across multiple principles by shifting the emphasis.
-A story about fixing a production bug under pressure can serve Ownership, Deliver Results, or Bias for Action depending on what you highlight.
+For each of the 16 LPs, write a STAR story from your work history.
+Five to six strong ones that flex across multiple principles is enough.
+A production bug fix can serve Ownership, Deliver Results, or Bias for Action depending on what you highlight.

 Practice answering LP questions out loud.
-Amazon interviewers ask follow-ups for five to eight minutes per story.
+Bar Raiser-style follow-ups can run for several minutes per story, and Amazon's own Bar Raiser tips emphasize ending with results and showing what you learned from a failure (aboutamazon.com).
 If you've only rehearsed the written version, you won't survive the real version.
 A tool like SpaceComplexity can help you run realistic mock interviews where you get rubric-based feedback on your spoken communication, not just whether you got the algorithm right.

 For DSA, 50 LeetCode mediums across graphs, trees, arrays, and hash maps is the baseline.